The Brides Matchless Beauty

 A woman of superlative external and internal beauty would best reflect the internal moral Beauty of God which is His Holiness consisting in Love, therefore a better idea of the love of God is communicated to our minds when beholding a woman of superlative beauty.

-To be holy is to be without sin or without moral flaw.
+To be holy is to be without sin or without moral flaw and therefore beautiful.
 Set apart for the purpose of God.
-Each body part of the woman was set apart to reflect the beauty of God and each part was beautiful therefore when viewed all at once she was the most beautiful woman.
+Each body part of the woman was set apart to reflect the moral beauty of God and each part was beautiful therefore when viewed all at once she was the most beautiful woman.

 The bride of Israel’s Messiah was without external flaw, which reflects the Holiness of God.
 The holiness of God is His Beauty!
 It is delightful to behold the moral beauty of God reflected in the external beauty of the bride and every woman ought to delight to behold that beauty and not get jealous wherever it manifests itself.